cdown/chrisdown.name/_posts/2021-07-02-tmpfs-inode-corruption-introducing-inode64.md

 A few months ago I got a report from a service owner that their service was crashing when trying to access certain files stored in tmpfs.
-This service provides a way to do things like builds on niche architectures/platforms, and as part of that retrieves and stores a large cache of required files for the requisite job in `/dev/shm`, preventing needing them to fetch for other jobs with the same dependencies.
+This service provides a way to do things like builds on niche architectures and platforms, and as part of that it retrieves and stores a large cache of required files for the requisite job in `/dev/shm`, preventing the need to then later fetch the same files for other jobs with the same dependencies.

 As part of this lifecycle, this service stores a mapping from each file's inode number to its own metadata relevant to the data retrieved.
 Simple enough, and